fablabbcn/smartcitizen-docs/docs/Troubleshooting.md

 If this does not work, most likely the kit has been left without battery.
 You will have to charge it using the USB charger.
 Any other mobile charger will also work.

-We will know that it is charging when the LED emits <span class="led orange blink"></span> orange pulses and once the battery is charged it will emit green <span class = "led green blink"> </ span>.
+We will know that it is charging when the LED emits <span class="led orange blink"></span> orange pulses and once the battery is charged it will emit green <span class = "led green blink"> </span>.

 If the kit does not respond at all, it is probably worth trying with another USB cable, in case there is some problem there.
 If not, drop us an [email](mailto: support@smartcitizen.me) or post on the [:speech_balloon: forum](https://forum.smartcitizen.me)